Economic history of Azerbaijan

-The economic history of Azerbaijan covers the development of the country's economy from its incorporation into the Russian empire at the beginning of the 19th century, through the brief period of independence under the Democratic Republic (1918-1920), as part of the Soviet Union (1920-1991) and subsequent transition to the post-1992 Republic of Azerbaijan.
+The economic history of Azerbaijan covers the development of the country's economy from its incorporation into the Russian Empire at the beginning of the 19th century, through the brief period of independence under the Democratic Republic (1918-1920), as part of the Soviet Union (1920-1991) and subsequent transition to the post-1992 Republic of Azerbaijan.

 Azerbaijan's economy experienced a substantial decline with the collapse of the Soviet Union, losing over 60% of its GDP in its first year of independence.

 Azerbaijan Democratic Republic

 The government of the Democratic Republic of Azerbaijan did a lot of work from 1918 to 1920 to restore the Azerbaijani economy, which faced a decline following the overthrow of tsarism.

-In 1919 the State Budget of Azerbaijan amounted to 665 million manats.
-The bulk of it was replenished by selling oil and levying profit tax, which was 30% then.
-Other sources of fiscal revenue were excise taxes on the sale of wine, tobacco and oil.
+In 1919 the state budget of Azerbaijan amounted to 665 million manats.
+The bulk of it was replenished by selling oil and levying a profit tax, which was 30% then.
+Other sources of fiscal revenue were excise taxes on the sale of wine, tobacco, and oil.

-The custom services, established in those years, contributed 100 million manats to the treasury.
+The customs services, established in those years, contributed 100 million manats to the treasury.
 15 million manats came from duties levied on free trade, freight and passenger transportation.
 In those years Azerbaijan was a more agrarian country, aimed mainly at animal husbandry.
-During this period the cattle reached 1 million heads, horses – 150 thousand heads, buffaloes – 300 thousand heads, camels – 12 thousand head, rams and goats 1.5 million heads.
+During this period, the cattle reached 1 million heads, horses – 150 thousand heads, buffaloes—300 thousand heads, camels—12 thousand heads, and rams and goats 1.5 million heads.
 Bartering was common in trade and economic relations of the Republic: oil was given in exchange for imported goods.

-Azerbaijan was paying for military goods, telephone sets, cars, 100 locomotives, 2 thousand tanks, 5 thousand closed wagons, food products of America, France, Italy and other countries mainly with oil, cotton, wool, silk and leather.
+Azerbaijan was paying for military goods, telephone sets, cars, 100 locomotives, 2 thousand tanks, 5 thousand closed wagons, food products of America, France, Italy and other countries mainly with oil, cotton, wool, silk, and leather.

 The export of Azerbaijani oil declined significantly following the revolution in Russia.
-Because of the closure of the northern market in 1919 only 0.6 million tons of oil were exported from the 3.6 million tons of oil produced.
+Because of the closure of the northern market in 1919, only 0.6 million tons of oil were exported from the 3.6 million tons of oil produced.
 Exporting oil to Europe became possible only after the restoration of the Baku-Batumi oil pipeline in 1919 and construction of the Baku-Julfa railway.

-In the years 1918-1920 the Democratic Republic of Azerbaijan made some changes in the administrative-territorial structure of the country and reorganized financial affairs of the country.
+In the years 1918-1920, the Democratic Republic of Azerbaijan made some changes in the administrative-territorial structure of the country and reorganized the financial affairs of the country.